stmorse/stmorse.github.io/_posts/2022-12-14-point-process-sim.md

 You'll get the same plot.
 The fact is that **a uniform distribution of any number of points will yield exponentially distributed interevent times.**

-This may feel a bit circular, so let's review what we know.
+This may start to feel a bit circular, so let's review what we know.

 ## Review

-Earlier, we introduced the Poisson process first with the Poisson distribution, then the exponential.
-Now let's go in the opposite order.
+Let's recap.

 **Definition 1.** A Poisson process is a sequence of arrivals such that interarrival times $$\Delta t_i$$ are i.i.d with distribution $$\text{Pr}(\Delta t_i \leq x) = 1-e^{-\lambda x}$$.